Hammarberg/c2/README.md

 Run `WindowsVSBuild.bat` and a c2 executable will be created.
 You may of course also open the solution in VS2022 and build there.
 #### Option 2: Cygwin
 Clang seems outdated in Cygwin.
-Install gcc/g++ and GNU make.
-Then follow the GNU/Linux instructions and set up any path needed.
+Install gcc/g++ and GNU make and then follow the GNU/Linux instructions and set up any path needed.
-#### Option 3: GNU tools
+#### Option 3: MinGW / GNU tools
-If you take this route, you probably know what to do.
+The Makefile will detect MinGW and apply appropriate switches: `make CXX=x86_64-w64-mingw32-g++`
 #### Windows PATH
 My Computer -> Properties -> Advanced System Settings -> Environment Variables -> Edit path for either User or System.
 Set the path to the directory where `c2.exe` was built to.
 # Usage